-Finding a pack can be difficult and daunting, but don’t let it get to you.
+Finding a pack can seem difficult and daunting, but don’t let it get to you.
 A lot of packs will begin to mold to you as they are worn.

 Keep in mind that as you adjust your packing technique and equipment, the pack may also fit differently.

 Some people put on a pack and it’s great from day one.
 Others fiddle for months on trail until they finally feel comfortable.

 Once you settle in and enjoy the trip, you’ll probably forget about your pack.